photo/openphoto-wordpress/README.txt

 === Plugin Name ===
-Contributors: randyhoyt,randyjensen
+Contributors: randyjensen,randyhoyt
 Tags: openphoto,media
 Requires at least: 3.2
 Tested up to: 3.3
-Stable tag: 0.1
+Stable tag: 0.9

 Insert photos from your OpenPhoto installation into your WordPress content through the media manager.